jfb-h/synthetic-tourism/documents/papers/main.typ

 Exceptional architecture is known for its transformative power in shaping the economic and cultural landscape of its host city @alaily-mattar2022a @alaily-mattar2018b @dreher2023 @heidenreich2015.
 In the context of heightened urban competition @hausler2024 @sklair2017 @zenker2013, especially among urban destinations @defrantz2018, highly visible architectural projects can create recognizable regional identities and “act as a synecdoche for a city or region” @alaily-mattar2022a[p.
 1], attracting tourists and inward investment in the process and thus providing a competitive edge @balke2018 @scerri2019.
 Particularly the opening of the Guggenheim Museum in Bilbao in 1997 has brought the topic into the spotlight of scholarly attention:
 Its inauguration has been linked to amplified tourism, a revitalized local economy, and an elevated cultural reputation @alaily-mattar2018b @plaza2006 @plaza2009. #highlight[However, the effectiveness of exceptional architecture in attracting tourists remains a subject of disagreement.
-According to #cite(<dreher2020>, form: "prose"), some studies emphasize the positive and lasting economic and tourism impacts, while others suggest that these effects are only short-lived and do not achieve the anticipated outcomes (p.
-442).]
+According to #cite(<dreher2020>, form: "prose", supplement: [p.
+442]), some studies emphasize the positive and lasting economic and tourism impacts, while others suggest that these effects are only short-lived and do not achieve the anticipated outcomes.]
 We contribute empirical evidence to this debate in the form of a focused case study measuring the touristic impact of the 'Elbphilharmonie' in Hamburg.
 The Elbphilharmonie (Elbe Philharmonic Hall), inaugurated in January 2017, is a multifunctional building in Hamburg that includes concert halls, a hotel, apartments, and a publicly accessible plaza.
 Designed by the renowned architects Herzog & de Meuron, the building stands out by its wave-shaped glass façade atop a historic warehouse at Hamburg’s harbor @dreher2020 @hofmeister2021.